 Bruno's attack is to visit as a tourist and hide in a broom cupboard.
 At one in the morning, he emerges, snatches the painting and heads for the fire exit.
-Off goes the alarm, but so what in less than a minute, Bruno is on his motorcycle.
-By the time the cops arrive 12 minutes later, he has vanished.
+Off goes the alarm, but so what!
+In less than a minute, Bruno will be on his motorbike.
+By the time the cops arrive twelve minutes later he will have vanished.

 This sort of theft is much more likely than a bosun's chair through the roof.
 It's often easy because alarms are rarely integrated well with building entry controls.
-Many designers don't realize that where they can't positively account for all the people who enter the premises during the day, it may be prudent to take some precautions against the "stay-behind" villain-even if this means only an inspection tour after the gallery has closed.
-Serious physical security means serious controls on people.
-In fact, the first recorded use of the RSA cryptosystem-in 1978-was not to encrypt communications but to provide digital signatures on credentials used by staff to get past the entry barrier to a plutonium reactor at Idaho Falls.
-The credentials contained data such as body weight and hand geometry [701, 705].
-But I continue to be amazed by the ease with which building entry controls are defeated at most secure sites I visit-whether by mildly technical means, such as sitting on somebody else's shoulders to go through an entry booth, or by helpful people holding the door open.
+Many designers don't realise that where you can't positively account for all the people who've entered the premises during the day, it may be prudent to take some precautions against the 'stay-behind' villain - even if this is only an inspection tour after the gallery has closed.
+So serious physical security means serious controls on people.
+In fact, the first recorded use of the RSA cryptosystem - in 1978 - was not to encrypt communications but to provide digital signatures on credentials used by staff to get past the entry barrier to a plutonium reactor at Idaho Falls.
+The credentials contained data such as body weight and hand geometry [684, 688].
+But I'm still amazed by the ease with which building entry controls are defeated at most secure sites I visit - whether by mildly technical means, such as sitting on somebody else's shoulders to go through an entry booth, or by helpful people holding the door open.

-Moreover, the alarm response process often hasn't been thought through carefully.
-(The Titanic effect of over-reliance on the latest gee-whiz technology often blinds people to common sense.)
-As we'll see shortly, this leads to still simpler attacks on most systems.
+In addition, the alarm response process often hasn't been thought through carefully.
+(The Titanic Effect of over-reliance on the latest gee-whiz technology often blinds people to common sense.)
+As we'll see below, this leads to still simpler attacks on most systems.